Giora Eiland

-Giora Eiland (גיורא איילנד; born 1952 in moshav Kfar Hess) is Major General (ret.)
-Israel Defense Forces.
-Eiland is a former head of the Israeli National Security Council.
+Giora Eiland (גיורא איילנד; born 1952) is a retired Major General of the Israel Defense Forces and a former head of the Israeli National Security Council.
 After his retirement from the public sector, he was a senior research associate at the Institute for National Security Studies (INSS).

 Eiland is a frequent commentator and contributor on international security matters on local and foreign media.
-In 2007 he founded a consulting company of national security and strategic services for governments and multinational organizations.
+In 2007, he founded a consulting company of national security and strategic services for governments and multinational organizations.
 He holds an M.B.A. and B.A. in economics from Bar Ilan University.